Star-Transformer

 We evaluate the Star-Transformer on three NLP tasks including Text Classification, Natural Language Inference, and Sequence Labelling.
 Experimental results show that Star-Transformer outperforms the standard Transformer consistently and has less computation complexity.
 An additional analysis on a simulation task indicates that Star-Transformer preserve the ability to handle with long-range dependencies which is a crucial feature of the standard Transformer.

-In this paper, we claim three contributions as the following: \begin{itemize} \item Compared to the standard Transformer, Star-Transformer has a lightweight structure but with an approximate ability to model the long-range dependencies.
-It reduces the number of connections from $n^2$ to $2n$, where $n$ is the sequence length. \item The Star-Transformer divides the labor of semantic compositions between the radical and the ring connections.
-The radical connections focus on the non-local compositions and the ring connections focus on the local composition.
+In this paper, we claim three contributions as the following and our code is available on Github \footnote{\url{https://github.com/dmlc/dgl} and \url{https://github.com/fastnlp/fastNLP}}: \begin{itemize} \item Compared to the standard Transformer, Star-Transformer has a lightweight structure but with an approximate ability to model the long-range dependencies.
+It reduces the number of connections from $n^2$ to $2n$, where $n$ is the sequence length. \item The Star-Transformer divides the labor of semantic compositions between the radial and the ring connections.
+The radial connections focus on the non-local compositions and the ring connections focus on the local composition.
 Therefore, Star-Transformer works for modestly sized datasets and does not rely on heavy pre-training. \item We design a simulation task ``Masked Summation'' to probe the ability dealing with long-range dependencies.
 In this task, we verify that both Transformer and Star-Transformer are good at handling long-range dependencies compared to the LSTM and BiLSTM. \end{itemize}